DynamicDyno/dynamicdyno.github.io/hiking/_posts/2014-10-7-thru-hiking-fast-tips-and-tricks.md

 What's the point of spending $400 on that ultra lightweight tarp tent that saves you a pound if you're going to carry a couple extra pounds of food everywhere you go?
 Fun fact: **a pound of food weighs precisely the same as a pound of sleeping bag**.
 Hikers are good at reducing base back weight, but all too often bring way too much food.

 When you're buying food at a resupply town, think about *when* you will eat everything you buy.
 Segment out food by breakfast, lunch, dinner, and snacks.
 If you know when you're going to eat something, you'll probably eat it.
 If you grab it thinking, "I'll eat this sometime," you probably won't.
 Count the calories and get the precise amount that you need for however many days you'll be on the trail.

+People tend to eat about 1.2 to 2 pounds of food per day, if the food is fairly calorie dense.
+You'll eat a lot less at the beginning of your hike, but your appetite will keep getting bigger and bigger. **Protip: when resupplying in a grocery store, weigh your food on the vegetable scale.** Get your food per day between 1.2 and 2 pounds, depending on where you are in your hike and how much you're eating.

 Don't be afraid to bring too little food. **Err on the side of not having enough food**.
 Seriously.
 Unless you're in a remote place like Alaska where running out of food could be a serious disaster.
 Most places along the big hiking trails in the US, though, you're never *that* far from a road.
 If worse comes to worse, you can ration food on your last day.
 Just don't bring too much food.
 Remember that you'll be eating in town before leaving town and before hitting the trail again, so you won't need to carry those meals.